fhem/fhem-docker/README.md

 ### Make any other changes during container start
 In case you need to perform further changes to the container before it is ready for your FHEM instance to operate, there are a couple of entry points for your own scripts that will be run automatically if they are found at the right place.
+In order to achieve this, you need to mount the script file itself or a complete folder that contains that script to the respective destination inside your container.
+See Docker documentation about [Use volumes](https://docs.docker.com/storage/volumes/) and [Bind mounts](https://docs.docker.com/storage/bind-mounts/) to learn how to achieve this in general.

 If something needs to be done only once during the first start of a fresh container you just created, like after upgrading to a new version of the FHEM Docker Image, the `*-init.sh` scripts are the right place: